-Prerequisites: Commercial Music Theory I and II Credit: 2 (1 lecture, 4 lab)
+Prerequisites: Commercial Music Theory I and II

 Private lessons in conducting.
 Development of technique through the practice of basic beat patterns, beginning beats, gesturing, and cueing.
 Emphasis on score reading and knowledge of musical terminology.

 MUSC 1270 Fundamentals of Music Production